AirPlay Not Working on Samsung TV? Here is How to Fix it

 Check for the Update of the Router’s Firmware

-12. Disable Firewall of the Host Device
+12. Disable the Firewall on the Host Device

 Open Security and Privacy in Mac’s System Preferences